SuNR0N/tinyhouse-masterclass/client/README.md

 Generates the _GraphQL_ schema of the server project and based on that the _TypeScript_ interfaces that the client code should use based on its currently implemented queries.

+### `npm run lint`

+Runs the linter against the source code.

+### `npm run lint:fix`

+Runs the linter against the source code with an attempt to resolve any problems which can be automatically fixed.

 ## Learn More

 -   React - https://reactjs.org/